Tinggong/Microstructure.jl/docs/src/getting_started.md

 You can also set enviornment variable by adding `export JULIA_NUM_THREADS=auto` in your bash profile, which will use multi-threads automatically when you start julia.

 ### Load the package in Julia
-In you julia script or REPL:
+In your julia script or REPL:
 ```julia
 julia> using Microstructure
 ```

 ### Read dMRI data and perform spherical mean

-Provide full path to dMRI images and names of acquisition files with following extensions:
-    dwiname.bvals, dwiname.bvecs, dwiname.techo, dwiname.tdelta, dwiname.tsmalldel
-    provide all or a subset of the files depending on the data and model you use.
+Provide full path to the DWI file and acquisition files with following extensions: dwiname.bvals, dwiname.bvecs, dwiname.techo, dwiname.tdelta and dwiname.tsmalldel.
+Provide all or a subset of the acquisition files depending on the data and model you use.

 ```julia
 julia> (dMRI, protocol) = spherical_mean(